 We have a long term plan for the Key Stage 1 Curriculum.
 This indicates the topics to be taught in each year group and when; it also shows the key texts to be taught in literacy.
 We build on the learning and experiences children bring from their education in Reception; the plans are reviewed on an annual basis.
 With our medium-term plans, key skills are identified that underpin objectives and teaching strategies used when teaching each subject area.
 Our short-term plans are written on a weekly basis.
 The curriculum is designed to provide access and opportunity for all children.
 The curriculum is therefore tailored to be more personalised and is adapted to children's special educational needs.

 In order to cater for our children's varied interests and to sustain their enthusiasm as they develop their reading skills, we have built up a large selection of books from many different publishers.
-These include ORT, Fireflies, Project X, Rigby Pockets and Sail Books.
-We have banded them into colours using the book banding system and pur professional judgement.
+These include Oxford Reading Tree, Fireflies, Project X, Rigby Pockets and Sail Books.
+We have banded them into colours using the book banding system and our professional judgement.
 Recently we have added extra ORT phonics books for early readers and invested in Project X books to boost out boys' reading progression.

 Our children work very hard and the school day is packed tightly with activities that leave many of our youngest children quite tired at the end of the day!
 Children often have a busy programme of events outside school, which may include religious commitments, music, or sporting activities and events, which take up time after school.
 Children also need relaxation time with friends and family and time to widen their experiences with additional pursuits and hobbies away from the classroom.